What Is Kotlin?

 More Software Engineering From Built In Experts11 Best Python IDEs and Code Editors Available

-Probably the only aspect wherein Java is superior to Kotlin is when it comes to clean builds.
-Java tends to be faster than Kotlin in that regard.
-Kotlin’s features make it a higher-level language than Java, so Java makes it pay a penalty when it comes to clean builds.
+Kotlin is a higher-level language than Java, with more built-in features and abstraction.
+But this comes at a cost during clean builds, when a project is compiled from scratch.
+Kotlin tends to be slower than Java in this aspect.
 However, in terms of incremental builds, Kotlin is definitely faster than Java.
 Also called a regular build, incremental builds compile only the source files that need to be compiled on that particular run based on the latest changes.
 This is distinct from a clean build, which deletes everything and recompiles all the source files again from scratch.

-Originally, Kotlin’s creator, Dmitry Jemerov, required features Java didn’t have.
-He found those features in Scala and Groovy, which are other programming languages that could run on the JVM (C# and JavaScript also influenced Jemerov).
+Kotlin was developed by JetBrains and led by Dmitry Jemerov, who began work on the programming language in 2010.
+He wanted a modern language that offered features Java didn’t have, and found those features in Scala and Groovy, which are other programming languages that could run on the JVM (C# and JavaScript also influenced Jemerov).
 In Scala, basic types like numbers and booleans are not represented as primitive types; instead they are objects.
 Also, Scala provides more concise code.
 Meanwhile, Groovy provides a concise and efficient way of handling variable nullability.
 That said, Scala and Groovy both take a long time to compile so Jemerov wanted a new language that had all the benefits of Scala and Groovy but compiled as fast as Java.
-This is how Kotlin came to be.